Advantages and Disadvantages of Gastric Sleeve Surgery

 People who have this surgery still have to adhere to a strict diet and be careful what they put into their bodies.
 Patients are encouraged to quit smoking both before and after the surgery because of its health risks.
 Patients are also advised not to overeat or eat large chunks of food because it can lead to severe discomfort.
 The diet to follow after surgery involves eating small meals, consuming a large amount of nutrient-rich foods, cutting down on snacking between meals, and drinking six to eight cups of water a day.
 People who have undergone this procedure usually go through dramatic changes in their eating habits to lose weight and keep it off.

 The average cost of this surgical procedure is about $10,000, but costs can easily exceed $20,000 when factoring in all of the additional expenses.
 However, this procedure is still a little less than traditional gastric bypass surgery.
 Since the procedure is relatively new, many health insurance providers do not cover the operation, and the cost can be outrageous.
-Health insurance companies want to proof that the procedure is effective.
+Health insurance companies want proof that the procedure is effective.
 Another option is to go abroad to have the procedure done.
 It is much less expensive when done in Mexico than in the United States and still has the same high quality.
-Other countries that perform gastric sleeve surgery include India, Belgium, and Costa Rica.
+Other countries that perform the sleeve surgery include India, Belgium, and Costa Rica.

-Overall, gastric sleeve surgery is a viable option for those who are seriously overweight and cannot lose enough weight with dieting and exercise.
+Overall, this surgery is a viable option for those who are seriously overweight and cannot lose enough weight with dieting and exercise.
 The surgery is a valid alternative to gastric bypass surgery without some of the complications or disadvantages that come with it.
 There are still risks and complications with this surgical method but it has also been shown to be effective in reducing weight and other medical problems associated with obesity.
 In the end, you must decide whether gastric sleeve surgery is right for you.

 DISCLAIMER: This article is for guidance only.
 Always consult with your Doctor or a Specialist on everything.